 The food you are eating right now has been gone through a long process until reaching your plate.
 From the crop, the farm or even the sea all ingredients have been transported to the food manufacturing site, where they have been processed to become the final product suitable for eating.
 Once packed, they have been delivered to the store for customers like you to buy them.

 This process comprises many different activities like harvesting, breeding, transporting and producing that have a negative impact on the environment.
-For example, road transport release carbon (CO2e) to the atmosphere and manufacturing plants require energy that may come from non-renewable sources that also emit CO2e and cause air pollution.
+For example, road transport release carbon (CO2e) to the atmosphere and manufacturing plants require energy that may come from non-renewable sources.
+These also emit CO2e and cause air pollution.

 As you may know CO2e is one of the main pollutants of the environment and gas behind the greenhouse effect and climate change together with others like methane and nitrous.
 The sum of all these gas emissions produced by growing, rearing, farming, processing, transporting, storing, cooking and disposing of the food you eat is known as carbon footprint.
 And the total amount of carbon released to the atmosphere is called embedded CO2e.
 The further your food comes from and the longer the process to reach your kitchen, the larger your carbon footprint and the higher the embedded CO2e of your food.

-Also not all emissions are the same and they are categorized into three groups named “scopes” depending on the origin and control companies have over them.
+However not all emissions are the same.
+They are categorized into three groups named “scopes” depending on the origin and control companies have over them:

 - Scope 1 – All Direct Emissions, related to fuel combustion and under control of the company